AlariCode/nestjs-rmq/README.md

-# NestJS - RabbitMQ custom stratagy
+# NestJS - RabbitMQ custom strategy
 ![alt cover](https://github.com/AlariCode/nestjs-rmq/raw/master/img/logo.jpg)

 This module is a custom strategy for NestJS microservice library.
 It allows you to use RabbitMQ as a transport for microservice messages.
 Learn about NestJS [here](https://nestjs.com).